Top

 I live in the woods with my husband and two children on the land my husband grew up on.
 Both my children were born here and giving birth to them was amazing and transformative.
 I love my town of Whitefield, Maine and see it as a vibrant, beautiful community.
 I am intensely invested in my community and strive to serve it well, as well as extending that care to surrounding communities.
 It would be an honor to walk with you through your pregnancy, birth, and new parenting journey.

-I believe that birth is a sacred and unique experience for each birthing person, baby, and family.
-I believe our experience of birth matters, but not that it always has to be as we imagine it or desire it to be.
-I feel strongly that there is space for both science and spirituality in birth — that both matter individually yet are also interconnected.
+We believe that birth is a sacred and unique experience for each birthing person, baby, and family.
+We believe our experience of birth matters, but not that it always has to be as we imagine it or desire it to be.
+We feel strongly that there is space for both science and spirituality in birth — that both matter individually yet are also interconnected.

-I strive to provide individualized care and honor the uniqueness of the birthing individual, the family, and the community that they are a part of.
-I am invested in the preservation of homebirth and reverence for midwives and the role that they have played throughout time.
-I am deeply grateful for all the midwives who came before me — those who lost their lives or livelihoods while serving their communities and those who persevered and maintained the traditions through an array of social, political, and technological changes and challenges.
+We strive to provide individualized care and honor the uniqueness of the birthing individual, the family, and the community that they are a part of.
+We are invested in the preservation of homebirth and reverence for midwives and the role that they have played throughout time.
+We are deeply grateful for all the midwives who came before us — those who lost their lives or livelihoods while serving their communities and those who persevered and maintained the traditions through an array of social, political, and technological changes and challenges.

 For a seed to achieve its greatest expression, it must come completely undone.
 The shell cracks, its insides come out and everything changes.
 To someone who doesn’t understand growth, it would look like complete destruction.